Medical Hair Loss Treatments – Hair Growth Pills and Laser Therapy

 Low-Level Laser Therapy (LLLT)

 Low-Level Laser Therapy is an FDA approved hair loss treatment that makes use of light energy to stimulate a biological reaction and hair regrowth.

 A patient who undergoes Low-Level Laser Therapy is positioned under a headpiece, that is similar to a steamer used in salons when you get a hot oil treatment.
 The low-level lasers or red light is arranged inside the headpiece and then directed over the patient’s head.
 The patient sits for a predetermined period of time and is closely supervised by the doctor.

 The treatment creates a warm and tingling sensation to some, while others claim that it is virtually painless.
-The effects of this treatment goes deep into the underlying layers of the skin to stimulate a reaction, but the surface will not feel anything at all.
+The effects of this treatment go deep into the underlying layers of the skin to stimulate a reaction, but the surface will not feel anything at all.
 The light energy will be absorbed by the cells initiating repair that ultimately leads to hair growth.

 LLLT does not have any downtime.
 You can have the treatment done and return back to your usual activities.